Attorney Sanctioned for Failing to Produce Russian Documents

 The case is Larisa Invanovna Markus v.
 Yuri Vladimirovich Rozhkov, decided on April 3, 2020 in the United States District Court for the Southern District of New York.

 Get in touch with legal translators at All Language Alliance, Inc. to comply with foreign document production order.
-We provide certified translation of legal documents, including international e-Discovery, from Russian, Traditional Chinese, French, Norwegian, Portuguese, Italian, Simplified Chinese, German, Dutch, and other languages, and supply Zoom deposition interpreters and in-person deposition interpreters for onsite depositions in any foreign language.
+We provide certified translation of legal documents, including international e-Discovery, from Russian, Traditional Chinese, French, Norwegian, Portuguese, Italian, Simplified Chinese, German, Dutch, and other languages; certified translation of foreign language Apostille records; and supply Zoom deposition interpreters and in-person deposition interpreters for onsite depositions in any foreign language.

 #alllanguagealliance #legaltranslation #legaltranslationservices #legaldocumenttranslation #russiandocumenttranslation #russiantranslationservices #foreigndocumenttranslation #documenttranslationservices #ediscovery #ediscoverytranslation